Jalisco New Generation Cartel: 2015 attack on security forces

 On 7 April 2015, the CJNG ambushed and killed 15 Mexican police officers and seriously injured five others.
 The cartel carried out the attack as the police officers were driving along a mountain road in Jalisco, which was blocked by the CJNG with burning vehicles.
 Once the convoy of police officers was stopped in a vulnerable position, gunmen from the CJNG opened fire on them with sophisticated weaponry including machine guns and grenade launchers.

 2018 American consulate bombing

 On 2 December 2018, at approximately 7:30 CST, two grenades were thrown onto consular grounds in Guadalajara, with one of them exploding and causing a 16-inch (approximately 40 cm) hole in the wall of the building.
 At the time of the bombing, the consulate general office was closed and no injuries were sustained.
-It is unconfirmed if the attack was carried out by the CJNG or a rival gang trying to hurt the CJNG's reputation.
+It is unconfirmed if the attack was carried out by a cartel.